vphantom/vof/SPECIFICATION.md

 ### Text

-If multiple strings are provided with the same language code, the first one wins.
-Used in its bare `string` form, it is up to the applications to agree on the choice of default language.
+If multiple strings are provided with the same locale code, the first one wins.
+Used in its bare `string` form, it is up to the applications to agree on the choice of default locale.  `$locale` should include aliases for bare languages exactly once per language group, for whichever qualified locale is the application's default for the language.

-The canonical encoding is to use the bare `string` form when a single language is used and corresponds to the default language (if one is defined), to minimize space.
+The canonical encoding is to use the bare `string` form when a single locale is used and corresponds to the default locale (if one is defined), to minimize space.

 ## JSON Encoding